 We’ve tested nearly 400 laptops, carefully deliberating how each performs against one another in key areas such as performance, display, battery life, and build quality.
-We’ve even included options for the best G-Sync laptops, serious desktop replacements, and even budget offerings.
+We’ve even included options for the best G-Sync laptops, serious desktop replacements, and even some cheap gaming laptops.

 The best gaming laptops at a glance:

 - The best gaming laptop: Razer Blade

 - The best budget gaming laptop: Dell G5 SE Gaming Laptop

 - The best portable gaming laptop: Asus ROG Zephyrus G14